 E/R.6.031 NHS Health Checks IT Contract

-Project Overview

-Project Title E/R.6.031 NHS Health Checks IT Contract

-Project Code TR001402 Business Planning Reference E/R.6.031

-Business Planning Brief Description NHS Health Checks are commissioned from GP practices.
+Project Overview Project Title E/R.6.031 NHS Health Checks IT Contract Project Code TR001402 Business Planning Reference E/R.6.039 Business Planning Brief Description NHS Health Checks are commissioned from GP practices.
 The contract for an IT software system to manage the data in practices and for performance management has been terminated as it could not fully meet GDPR requirements.
 New arrangements with the Clinical Commissioning Group are now available at no additional cost.
 Senior Responsible Officer Val Thomas

-Project Approach

-Background

-Why do we need to undertake this project?

 Cash reductions in the Public Health Grant and financial pressures upon the Local Authority require efficiencies and cost-effective innovative approaches to delivering commissioned services.

-What would happen if we did not complete this project?

-The savings would ne be secured.
+The savings would not be secured.

-Approach Aims / Objectives This proposal aims to secure savings from severing the contract for the provision of an IT system that facilitates and improves the data collection and collation processes for the NHS Health Check Programme.
-Project Overview - What are we doing Background NHS Health Checks is a cardiovascular risk assessment offered to people (aged from 40 to 74 years old) every five years who do not have a diagnosed health condition.
+This proposal aims to secure savings from severing the contract for the provision of an IT system that facilitates and improves the data collection and collation processes for the NHS Health Check Programme.

+NHS Health Checks is a cardiovascular risk assessment (offered to people aged from 40 to 74 years old) every five years who do not have a diagnosed health condition.
 Eligible individuals are identified by GP practices and sent an invitation to have an NHS Health Check at their practice.
 GP practices are paid for each NHS Health Check that they undertake.

 We introduced outreach NHS Health Checks that are provided by the lifestyle service 'Everyone Health' that target high risk and often hard to reach populations through offering NHS Health Checks at workplaces and other community locations.
 The results are sent to the GP practices for them to follow up if necessary.
 Everyone Health is funded through a block contract that does not have a threshold for its activity.

-A robust data collection process is required to: ensure that the correct patients are identified; any intervention is recorded whether in the GP practice or in the Outreach Service; that anonymized data is sent to the Local Authority as part of the performance monitoring of activity which also enables GPs to be paid; that data is sent from safely from the Outreach Service to the participants' GPs.
+A robust data collection process is required to: ensure that the correct patients are identified, any intervention is recorded whether in the GP practice or in the Outreach Service, that anonymized data is sent to the Local Authority as part of the performance monitoring of activity which also enables GPs to be paid, that data is sent from safely from the Outreach Service to the participants' GPs.

 New technologies have been emerging that allow software to sit on GP practice systems, and after securing agreement with the Clinical Commissioning Group (CCG) which has responsibility for practice systems we commissioned new software that started to be installed in GP practices in 2017.

+Current position

-Current position The introduction of GDPR compromised the security of the software as it could not fully meet the GDPR requirements and therefore it was not considered safe to continue with the contract.
+The introduction of GDPR compromised the security of the software as it could not fully meet the GDPR requirements and therefore it was not considered safe to continue with the contract.
 Although prior to GDPR it had been rigorously assessed by the CCG Information Governance and CCC Information Governance to ensure it was fully compliant with the pre-GDPR information governance requirements.
 The IT company fully agreed with this approach and assumed any additional cost for removing systems already in practices.
-What assumptions have you made?

-N/A

-What constraints does the project face?

-N/A

-Delivery Options

-Has an options and feasibility study been undertaken?

-Scope / Interdependencies

-Scope

-What is within scope?

-NHS Health Checks IT software contract What is outside of scope?
+NHS Health Checks IT software contract